 We know that this option isn't available for everyone, so we offer a few other options as well.

 Option #2: Finance Your Tuition with a 3rd-Party Loan

-A second way to finance your educational investment is through a standard loan.
-We've partnered with Skills Fund, a leading financing partner in the coding bootcamp industry, to provide our students with a safe and flexible plan.
-Our offerings are different depending on which program you attend, and I've provided a high-level example below to illustrate.
+Another option is to finance your educational investment is through a standard loan.
+We've partnered with Sallie Mae and SkillsFund, two leading financing partners in the coding bootcamp industry, to provide our students with a safe and flexible plan.
+With this option, you can finance your payments for as little as $225/month, and you'll spread your tuition over 3-15 years.